 Need to prepare a school essay or a professional CV/reports?
-MS-Word is something comes to everyone’s mind.
-With appropriate MS-Word skills, one can complete any writing in very less interval time compared to someone who lacks those skills.
+MS Word is something comes to everyone’s mind.
+With appropriate MS Word skills(keyboard shortcuts), one can complete any writing in very less interval time compared to someone who lacks those skills.

 Here are some tips and tricks for Microsoft Word that will help you get things done faster and more efficiently than ever before.

 - Ctrl + drag text /object: Creates a copy of the text/ object

 - Ctrl + X to cut